Streetcars in St. Louis: Heritage line

-The Delmar Loop got its name from a loop of track on the 10 Delmar Streetcar line, which ran its last trip on April 19, 1964.
+The Loop Trolley takes its name from the Delmar Loop, which was itself named for a loop of track on the 10 Delmar Streetcar line, which ran its last trip on April 19, 1964.
 In the early 20th century, the Loop was adjacent to the Delmar Gardens Amusement Park.
 Until its abandonment on July 25, 1950, the loop was also the terminus of the 05 Creve Coeur Lake line famous for its open "moonlight" cars.
-The Loop long retained its name, and found a champion in Joe Edwards, the owner of Blueberry Hill, The Pageant, and a number of other Loop businesses.
-Edwards secured the purchase of two restored Peter Witt-type streetcars that once operated in Milan, Italy, and has led the initiative for the new line in conjunction with Citizens for Modern Transit.
-The project was cancelled in 2012.